Tidal (service): MQA audio quality controversy

 The test files uploaded to Tidal were removed shortly after GoldenSound sent an e-mail to MQA questioning their legitimacy and their recommended methods for encoding to MQA, stating that there is no viable or easy method to test their claims about lossless-ness, even for indie artists.
-These tests by GoldenSound have been discredited by independent reviewers due to the use of test signals which violated the MQA encoder parameters that are met in music produced by record labels and other legitimate sources.
+These tests by GoldenSound were criticized by independent reviewers for the use of test signals which violated the MQA encoder parameters that are met in music produced by record labels and other legitimate sources.

-Musician Neil Young removed his music from Tidal after it had been converted to MQA and labeled "Master".
+In February 2022, musician Neil Young removed his music from Tidal after it had been converted to MQA and labeled "Master".
 Young criticized the audio quality and the MQA business scheme: "TIDAL's master is a degradation of the original to make it fit in a box that collects royalties.
 That money ultimately is paid by listeners, I am not behind it.
 I am out of there.
 Gone.
 My masters are the original."
 Young's discography has since returned to the service.

-In early April 2023, British company MQA Ltd, the owner of the MQA licence, announced that it had entered administration (bankruptcy protection).
+In April 2023, British company MQA Ltd, the owner of the MQA licence, announced that it had entered administration (bankruptcy protection).
 Shortly after this, TIDAL's CEO Jesse Dorogusker stated that high-resolution FLAC streaming would be available either concurrently or as a replacement for MQA content.
-This was followed with an Early Access Program on June 29, 2023 with hi-res FLAC streaming up to 192 kHz prioritized over the MQA version.
-Since then, Tidal has been replacing MQA content with hi-res FLACs and prioritizing FLAC streaming over MQA, with Tidal later announcing in June 2024 that they would discontinue support for MQA altogether the following month, July 2024.
+Tidal began replacing MQA content with hi-res FLACs and prioritizing FLAC streaming over MQA, and announced in June 2024 that they would discontinue support for MQA altogether the following month, July 2024.

 Model

 Platforms

-Tidal has apps available for Microsoft Windows, macOS, iOS, Tesla and Android compatible devices.
+Tidal has apps available for Microsoft Windows, macOS, IOS, Tesla and Android compatible devices.
 Tidal is compatible with Apple TV, Roku, CarPlay, Android Auto, Android TV, and Amazon Fire TV.